santhosh-ladalla/Datascience-Get-and-clean-Data/README.md

 ## Getting and Data cleaning- Course project

-The goal of this project is to clean up the data provided.The data is from Samsung phone regarding the activity of a experiment sample.The code for this project is available in this repo with the name run_analysis.R .The steps that are followed in the code to maketiday data are below
+The goal of this project is to clean up the data provided.The data is from Samsung phone regarding the activity of a experiment sample.The code for this project is available in this repo with the name run_analysis.R .The steps that are followed in the code to make tidy data are below

 * Download the load from the UCI website